martinstandley/coursera-getting-cleaning-data-project/Codebook.md

 ﻿
 # Introduction

-This data was develloped as a student assignment terminating the Coursera Getting and Cleaning Data Course.
+This data was developed as a student assignment terminating the Coursera Getting and Cleaning Data Course.

 See https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project for more information.